Easy Creamy Vegetarian Potato Soup

 Gummy or starchy texture

-This is a common problem with potato soup and mashed potatoes.
+This is a common problem with potatoes.
 This is because potatoes are full of starch.
-They should be mixed, mashed, and blended for as little time as possible.
+They should be mixed, mashed, or blended for as little time as possible.
 The less handling the better when it comes to potatoes.

 Too thin